 Choose a bidding strategy

-Most people starting out in Google Ads use the basic CPC bidding strategy, which means that they accrue costs based on the number of clicks that they get on their ads.
+Most people starting out in Google Ads use the basic CPC bidding strategy, which means they accrue costs based on the number of clicks they get on their ads.

-Let's say that you've set a maximum CPC bid of £1 for your ads.
-The most that you'll pay when a customer clicks your ad is £1 (unless you're using automated bidding).
+Let's say you've set a maximum CPC bid of US$1 for your ads.
+The most you'll pay when a customer clicks your ad is $1 (unless you're using automated bidding).

 Still confused?
 Contact us to get help.